 Learning how to invest in real estate is not rocket science.
 Start with a simple question: How do you want to invest in real estate?

-There are plenty of ways to invest in real estate, from buy-and-hold to house hacking to REITs to flipping houses.
+There are plenty of ways to invest in real estate, from buy-and-hold to house hacking to REITs to flipping houses for a living to rental properties.
 Decide on your personal financial goals first, and it will be clearer to you how to start investing in real estate.

 If you’re looking to build capital quickly, consider flipping houses as a first real estate investing strategy.
 The turnaround is relatively fast, and it can help you quickly overcome some of the challenges outlined above.
 (Recommended reading: How to Flip a House in 8 Steps.)

 Another advantage to flipping houses when you’re getting started in real estate investing is that financing can be straightforward and relatively easy.
-Case in point: in addition to quick settlements, LendingHome finances up to 90% of the purchase price on flips, and 100% of the renovation costs.
+Case in point: in addition to quick settlements, LendingHome finances up to 90% of the purchase price on flips with hard loans, and 100% of the renovation costs.
+LendingHome also has experts to help your business in crafting a house flipping business plan.

 Having a lender in place will also free you up to focus on finding deals, finding contractors, and the other fundamentals of learning how to invest in real estate.